hsp-fbi-jade-hs-de/HSP_Aufgabensammlung_Einstieg/README.md

 $ npm start
 ```
 Side information: To use the application in a special environment use ```lorem ipsum``` to start

-## Collaboration
-***
-Give instructions on how to collaborate with your project.
-> Maybe you want to write a quote in this part.
-> It should go over several rows?
-> This is how you do it.

 ## FAQs
 ***